How do the school teach and support children with SEND?

 - In core subjects students are ability grouped based on both literacy and numeracy skills.
 Groups where students struggle to acquire skills are kept as small as possible.
 There is frequently access to an additional adult who, under class teacher direction, may work with small groups or individuals who are identified as having additional educational needs.

-- Some students identified with additional needs may be withdrawn for 1:1 reading intervention work
+- Some students identified with additional needs may be withdrawn for 1:1 or small group intervention work

 - Some students identified with behaviour or particular social needs may be supported through the PACE (alternative curriculum provision) group for part or all of their curriculum provision.
 This may be for different periods of time as students work towards reintegrating back to mainstream provision